sdas17/Python_Zero_to_Hero_for_DevOps_Engineers/README.md

 ---

 <p align="center">
-   Thank you for using the <strong>React Vite App Template</strong>!
+   Thank you for using the <strong>React Vite Tailwind App Template</strong>!
 Happy coding! 🚀
 </p>